OER and Accessibility AI Hackathon

 The hackathon was designed to explore if AI could solve long-standing challenges with OER.
 Among them: could AI help curate and personalize OER content efficiently so that resources became easier to find?
 Could it help educators to evaluate OER content?
 Could it support educators in adapting it to diverse learner profiles, particularly those with disabilities?

-Anyone who is working in education today knows that simply saying the word “AI'' can lead to both anxiety and excitement—and both emotions were present in the room on these hot June days when the hackathon was underway.
+Anyone who is working in education today knows that simply saying the word “AI'' can lead to both trepidation and excitement—and both emotions were present in the room on these hot June days when the hackathon was underway.
 Participants from AI-for-Education.org, CAST, Fab, Inc, ISKME, Oak National Academy, OpenSciEd, Pennsylvania Association of Intermediate Units OER, Team4Tech, Understood.org were at the hackathon, while Washington State OER Hub contributed materials.
-Student interns received a crash course in everything from the importance of open content to universal design for learning principles.
+Student interns, mentors, and experts received a crash course in everything from the importance of open content to universal design for learning principles to various tech platforms.

 Five teams were formed, each tackling a specific challenge.
 Using big flipbooks of paper, they first developed personas of various individuals to design for, such as an older teacher with multilingual students or a visually impaired student.
 They then moved to more intense work, still leaning into the discussions but now with laptops open, tapping away, and big screens looming above, showing lines of source code.